crepeia/wati/_posts/2015-08-17-browserstack-is-helping-us-to-test-new-version.md

 ---
 layout: post
-title: How browserstack is helping us to testing our project.
+title: How browserstack is helping us to test our project.
-description: "How browserstack is helping us testing the new-version"
+description: "How browserstack is helping us to test the new-version"
 category: news
 tags: [mobile version, browserstack, open-source, browser testing]
 image: